jinnieshinufl/Personalized-Test-Scheduling-RL/README.md

 # Building An Intelligent Recommendation System for Personalized Test Scheduling
-Code for Building An Intelligent Recommendation System for Personalized Test Scheduling in Computerized Assessments: A Reinforcement Learning Approach
+Code for Building An Intelligent Recommendation System for Personalized Test Scheduling in Computerized Assessments: A Reinforcement Learning Approach (Shin & Bulut, under review)